kkinnear/zprint/doc/reference.md

 #### :key-order _nil_

 Accepts a vector which contains keys which should sort before all other keys.
+This __only__ has an effect if sorting of keys is specified (see `:sort?` and `:sort-in-code?`) and is actually happening.

 Typically these keys would be keywords, strings, or integers.
 The value of this capability is to bring one or more key-value pairs to the top of a map when it is output, in order to aid in visually distinguishing one map from the other.
 This can